top of page

 You can apply for an absentee ballot online, by mail, or in person.
 Michigan voters may now sign up to receive an absentee ballot automatically for each election, instead of having to submit a new application each time.
 When completing your absentee ballot application, check the box indicating you would like a ballot mailed to you before each election to join the permanent mail ballot list.

-Online requests can be made up until 5 PM the Friday before Election Day and will require a valid Michigan driver license or state ID.
+Online requests can be made until 5 PM the Friday before Election Day and will require a valid Michigan driver license or state ID.

 You can also download and print a paper absentee voter application online and then return it to your city or township clerk by mail or in person.
 If you do not have internet access, you can also call your city or township clerk and request that the paper application be mailed to you.